-Home » Drinks » Drinking Chocolate
+Home » Drinks » Homemade Hot Chocolate With A Chocolate Bar

 Chopped dark and milk chocolate on parchment paper with a glass measuring cup of cream and a small white spoon on a white surface.